 At EGA Products, safety and quality are two of our top requirements in manufacturing a product.
 That is why all of our products are OSHA compliant, with some products being CAL-OSHA, ANSI, and IBC compliant.
 It is always good idea to check with your safety department and local safety codes when it comes to industrial products.
 If you are ever in question if one of our products meets a certain code or can be manufactured to meet certain codes, contact us.
 Read below to learn more about our rolling ladders and OSHA’s requirements.
+Updated for the year 2024.

 OSHA Standards for Ladders